fringestani/fringestani/README.md

-## About This Repository
-This repository hosts my personal academic-creative portfolio, featuring:
 - **Philosophy research** (philosophy of science and ethics)
 - **Creative work** (poetry, fiction, and curation)
 - **Cultural preservation** (Balti Museum projects, Balti heritage and cultural foundation)